vdaas/vald/docs/user-guides/troubleshooting.md

 ### Vald Agent NGT crashed when initContainer.

-Vald Agent NGT requires AVX2 processor for running.
+Vald Agent NGT requires an AVX2 processor for running.
 Please check your CPU information.

 ---